jyemin/mongodb-java-ftdc/README.md

 ## Behavior

 Outputs one JSON document per line every 1 second for each open MongoClient to a file called `metrics.interim` in the `diagnostics.data` directory withing the current working directory.
-Creates the file if it doesn't exist, o therwise appends to existing file.
+Creates the file if it doesn't exist, otherwise appends to existing file.
 On exit, moves `metrics.interim` to `metrics.<start timestamp>`

 ## Sample document